Elevate your AWS Security with basic alerting

 The day when the AWS Support got access to your S3 data

-Update from: 2021-12-23 Official Security bulletin from AWS AWSSupportServiceRolePolicy Informational Update https://aws.amazon.com/security/security-bulletins/AWS-2021-007/ You will find below details about the security incident that leads to this unattended access for millions of AWS customers.
-On 22nd December 2021, AWS deployed a new version (v20) of AWSSupportServiceRolePolicy used by a mandatory role: AWSServiceRoleForSupport for AWS Support access to all AWS Accounts.
-In this policy, they added the action: s3:getObject which gives access to all customer Amazon S3 data by AWS Support teams. ...
+Update from: 2021-12-23 Official Security bulletin from AWS AWSSupportServiceRolePolicy Informational Update https://aws.amazon.com/security/security-bulletins/AWS-2021-007/ You will find below details about the security incident that led to this unattended access for millions of AWS customers.
+On 22nd December 2021, AWS deployed a new version (v20) of AWSSupportServiceRolePolicy, used by a mandatory role AWSServiceRoleForSupport for AWS Support access to all AWS Accounts.
+In this policy, they added the action s3:getObject, which gives AWS Support teams access to all customer Amazon S3 data. ...

 TL;DR: AWS Managed Policies are safe.
-Currently. :arrows_counterclockwise: Previously in Policy Validation Before AWS Access Analyzer (AA) - Policy Validation release, few open source initiatives were available to lint AWS IAM Policies, like Parliament from Duolabs, CloudSplaining (Salesforce).
-The tricky part of these tools is that they are community-driven, from volunteer contributors, and most of the master data comes from AWS IAM docs web scrapping.
+Currently. :arrows_counterclockwise: Previously in Policy Validation Before the AWS Access Analyzer (AA) Policy Validation release, a few open source initiatives were available to lint AWS IAM Policies, like Parliament from Duolabs and CloudSplaining (Salesforce).
+The tricky part of these tools is that they are community-driven, from volunteer contributors, and most of the master data comes from AWS IAM docs web scraping.
 It is difficult to maintain over time, especially if the documentation format is changing, or if the documentation is not in sync with the IAM reality.
-It will be easier for everyone if the one who is providing the rules is the one who creates the validation tool to run against these rules — Isn’t it? ...
+It will be easier for everyone if the one who is providing the rules is the one who creates the validation tool to run against these rules.
+Isn’t it? ...

 April 6, 2021 · 4 min · 750 words · zoph

-Since my last post, on how to deal with information Overload and reading pipeline, I’ve created a free digest newsletter about AWS Security.
-The goal of this curated AWS Security Digest is to condensate what was happening from last week on the most relevant sources: 🔦 A Highlight of the week 👮 Change since last week on AWS Managed IAM Policies 💌 Curated Cloud Security Newsletters 👀 AWS API changes 🔒 IAM Permissions changes 🆙 Most upvoted posts on r/AWS 🔗 Top shared links on Twitter (by cloudsec folks) 🐦 Most engaged Tweets from the community This is an ongoing side project, so more content will be added over time. ...
+Since my last post on how to deal with information overload and reading pipeline, I’ve created a free digest newsletter about AWS Security.
+The goal of this curated AWS Security Digest is to condense what happened last week, from the most relevant sources: 🔦 A highlight of the week 👮 Changes since last week on AWS Managed IAM Policies 💌 Curated cloud security newsletters 👀 AWS API changes 🔒 IAM permissions changes 🆙 Most upvoted posts on r/AWS 🔗 Top shared links on Twitter (by cloudsec folks) 🐦 Most engaged tweets from the community This is an ongoing side project, so more content will be added over time. ...

 Level-up your online privacy using PGP

 TL;DR I’m now using PGP for archive file encryption.
 The trigger This summer, I read Permanent Record from Edward Snowden, “Ed” for those in the know.
-I was pretty impressed at how a government organization with billions of dollars budget can organize a mass surveillance program at a worldwide scale in only a few decades.
+I was pretty impressed at how a government organization with a multi-billion dollar budget can organize a mass surveillance program at a worldwide scale in only a few decades.
 “Encryption works.
 Properly implemented strong crypto systems are one of the few things that you can rely on.
 Unfortunately, endpoint security is so terrifically weak that NSA can frequently find ways around it.” ...